-- 5.2.1 On 27 October 2020, the council received confirmation from the Planning Inspectorate (PINS) that it could no longer confirm its 5 year housing land supply by using an Annual Position Statement (APS).
-The assessment was undertaken on the basis of a 10% buffer. - 5.2.2 Therefore, in accordance with the National Planning Practice Guidance (PPG) and National Planning Policy Framework (NPPF) §73, the council will now need to be able to demonstrate a 5 year housing land supply position (with a 5% buffer) when dealing with applications and appeals.
-The latest available evidence on housing delivery is that set out in the council's APS submission to PINS. - 5.2.3 The council's APS submission demonstrates a deliverable housing land supply position of 5.9 years.
+5.2.1 In accordance with the National Planning Practice Guidance (PPG)2 and National Planning Policy Framework (NPPF) §74, the council will need to be able to demonstrate a 5 year housing land supply position (with a 5% buffer) when dealing with applications and appeals.
+The latest available evidence on housing delivery is that set out in the council's Housing Implementation Strategy (HIS) 2021.

+5.2.2 The council's HIS demonstrates a deliverable housing land supply position of 6.42 years.
 Table 5.1 outlines the calculation.